erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 I recommend students create a [LinkedIn](http://www.linkedin.com/) profile and populate it fully.
 Recruiters pay LinkedIn for access to profiles.
 By maintaining a profile, students are proactively providing recruiters with the most up-to-date professional description of themselves.

-LinkedIn is convenient for keeping in touch with colleagues, and contacting them descretely regarding employment opportunities.
-I recommend students connect with professors and the students they would be willing to work with and recommend for hiring.
+LinkedIn is also convenient for keeping in touch with colleagues, and contacting them descretely regarding employment opportunities.
+I recommend students connect with professors, and the students they would be willing to work with.

 #### Twitter, Facebook, and Github